INTRODUCTION

 C. No Participant (e.g., player), Team Manager, or Spectator Shall: Charge an official, or make incidental physical contact with the body, or kick dirt or other matter on the official when disputing a decision.

-1. Possible game suspension may be imposed for each violation of Section II.
+1. A game suspension may be imposed for each violation of Section II.
 If the violation occurs in the first game of a double header, the player will sit the second game that day.
-If the violation occurs in the second game, the player sits out the remainder of the game as well.
-The umpire will decide if the player must leave the field/facility so the umpire cannot hear or see the player.
+If the violation occurs in the second game, the player sits out the remainder of that game and the next scheduled game, too.
+The umpire will decide if the player must leave the field/facility entirely.
 One of the managers will inform the League.

 4. The League reserves the right to increase this penalty as the situation warrants.
 Each incident will be dealt with on a case-by-case basis.